 - Is the item offscreen or collapsed?

-- Is this information that I do not want shown to people using screen readers or other assistive technologies?
+- Is this information that I do not want to be shown to people using screen readers or other assistive technologies?

 If the answer to all of the above questions is yes, then ARIA hidden has been properly used and you can safely ignore the warning in Accessibility Checker.
 If not, then you likely need to remove aria-hidden="true"